 These lecture notes are supporting material to the required text of this Math 447 course on probability theory.
-This text is [11] Wackerly, D. and Mendenhall, W. and Scheaffer, R.L.: Mathematical Statistics with Applications, 7th edition.
+This text is [13] Wackerly, D. and Mendenhall, W. and Scheaffer, R.L.: Mathematical Statistics with Applications, 7th edition.

-At this point in time (December, 2023) it focuses on some of the foundations of probability theory which cannot be found at a sufficient level of generality in that text.
+At this point in time (July, 2023) it focuses quite a bit on some of the foundations of probability theory which cannot be found at a sufficient level of generality in that text.
 Examples are preimages and σ -algebras.
 It has not been determined at this point in time what further topics will be included at some future time.